Jackie Long: Career

-Long's career in the media began in local newspapers, where she worked for approximately four or five years.
+Long's career in the media began in local newspapers, where she worked for four to five years.

-Prior to working at Channel 4 News (which she joined in 2011), Long worked for the BBC for nearly twenty years; her career in broadcasting began at BBC Radio Bedfordshire.
+Prior to Channel 4 News, which she joined in 2011, Long worked for the BBC for nearly twenty years.
+Her career in broadcasting began at BBC Radio Bedfordshire.
 In the 1990s, she occasionally presented PM on BBC Radio 4 and the Midday News on BBC Radio 5 Live; in the early 2000s, she occasionally presented PM.
-Long was a correspondent for the BBC's Newsnight.
-Long also presented a number of documentaries for the BBC.
-Long's time at the BBC also included working for The World at One.
+Long was a correspondent for the BBC's Newsnight and presented a number of documentaries for the BBC.
+Long also worked for The World at One.

 Long began presenting Channel 4 News in late 2013 or early 2014 in addition to being the programme's Social Affairs Editor, and before this was exclusively the Social Affairs Editor of the programme.
-In 2015, Long was defended by the editor of Channel 4 News Ben de Pear after eight people complained to OFCOM about her asking during an interview of a Jewish journalist, who did not work for Channel 4 News and who filmed himself being harassed for being Jewish in the street, if he provoked people who harassed him by wearing a kippah.
 In 2023, Long presented the first edition of Channel 4 News to be presented from its new Leeds studio.

-Long has presented a large number of documentaries for Channel 4 and has received considerable recognition for her work within the documentary format of broadcasting.
+Long has presented many documentaries for Channel 4 and has received recognition for them.
 In 2012, Long presented a Channel 4 Dispatches documentary about the government's Work Capability Assessment.
 In 2016, Long and Lee Sorrell received Sue Lloyd-Roberts Media Award for a Channel 4 News report about Yarl's Wood detention centre.
 Long's documentary Inside Yarl's Wood: Britain's most notorious detention centre won the TV News award at the 2016 Amnesty International Media Awards.
 In 2017, a Channel 4 Dispatches documentary partly made by Long in which Bupa Care Homes were investigated undercover was shortlisted for Investigation of the Year at the British Journalism Awards.